vignetteapp/ideas/client/2022/March/rfc-vfs-implementation.md

 Of course, such security safeguards also poses limitations, as Vignette's extension system is not an all-encompassing runtime like Node.js, particularly the following:

+  - Extensions are isolated away from the host and each other, they can only read and write files within their own namespace.

   - File attributes are not available to the scripting side.
 Only basic operations such as listing, making, and removing files and directories are supported.

   - As the VAST file bundle is a ZIP-based system, you cannot modify your VAST bundle programmatically unless you recompile your VAST bundle.